DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Applications

-To better understand the information captured by our metric, we apply existing feature inversion techniques, where the aim is to optimize for an image that is similar to a target image under some metric.
+\myparagraph{Feature inversion.} To better understand the information captured by our metric, we apply existing feature inversion techniques, where the aim is to optimize for an image that is similar to a target image under some metric.
 We compare our metric to the DINO and OpenCLIP embeddings, as well as to an ensemble embedding that simply concatenates all features without finetuning.

-Fig.~\ref{fig:feature_inversion} shows the inversion results under a range of image priors.
+Figure~\ref{fig:feature_inversion} shows the inversion results under a range of image priors.
 Under vanilla optimization, i.e., not using any image prior \cite{mahendran2015understanding,olah2017feature}, our metric's results exhibit higher fidelity to the original colors, shapes, and semantics.
 Using Deep Image Prior \cite{ulyanov2018deep,tumanyan2022splicing}, our metric reveals better global layout preservation and semantics.
 This is also evident when using our metric to guide recent generative models \cite{dhariwal2021diffusion}, resulting in higher quality image samples that resemble the semantic concepts and appearance of the target image.

-Consistent with Sec.~\ref{sec:attributes} and the retrieval results, these visualizations demonstrate our metric's sensitivity to color, layout, and semantics.
+Consistent with Section~\ref{sec:attributes} and the retrieval results, these visualizations demonstrate our metric's sensitivity to color, layout, and semantics.
 The increased quality of our fine-tuned embeddings compared to just ensembling shows the effectiveness of tuning on our human-aligned dataset.
-See SM for more examples.
+See SM for more examples, and Section \ref{sec:inversion_method} for details on feature inversion methodology.

+\myparagraph{k-NN Classification.} We evaluate our metric as a \textit{k}-Nearest Neighbors classifier, which requires the retrieval of images that are both visually and semantically relevant to a given query.
+We find that our metric outperforms all baselines on the ObjectNet \cite{objectnet} dataset and performs competitively with DINO on the ImageNet100 \cite{tian2020contrastive} dataset.
+For full details and results, refer to SM Section \ref{sec:addl_eval}.